ExpressionEngine/ExpressionEngine-User-Guide/docs/development/addon-controllers/about.md

 }
 ```

 Once that's done, your Add-on Module is now set to look for objects for all calls to it.
 Those objects depend on what "type" (Tag or Action).
-Using the configured namespace for the Add-on, the Module routes would be looked for in `Mithra62\PlayThing\Module\Tags|Action`.
+Using the configured namespace for the Add-on, the Module routes would be looked for in YourAddon\Module\Tags|Action`.

 #### Template Tag